getodk/docs/collect-connect-google.rst

 4. Select your :guilabel:`Google Account`

    .. image:: /img/collect-connect/server-settings-google-account.*
      :alt: The Server Settings screen in the Collect app.
-Below the *Type* setting is a section titled *Google Sheets settings*, eith items for *Google Account* and *Fallback submission URL*. *Google Account* is circled in red.
+Below the *Type* setting is a section titled *Google Sheets settings*, with items for *Google Account* and *Fallback submission URL*. *Google Account* is circled in red.

    .. image:: /img/collect-connect/server-settings-google-account-modal.*
      :alt: The Server Settings screen as displayed in the previous image.
 There is now a modal labelled *Google account,* with a set of radio button (single select) options.
 The options are Google Accounts associated with the device, and a final option labelled 'No account'.
 Below that is a button labelled CANCEL.